Sung Won Sohn Ph.D

 Behavioral Economics

 Behavioral economics is a relatively new field of economics.
 Some of the recent Nobel Prizes were awarded to Behavioral Economics which is a combination of psychology and economics.
-In traditional economics, rational decisions based on the price ...
+In traditional economics, rational decisions based on the price mechanism are the norm. ...

 Behavioral economics is a relatively new field of economics.
 Some of the recent Nobel Prizes were awarded to Behavioral Economics which is a combination of psychology and economics.